peter28data/Tableau/README.md

 ---

-The fourth largest contributor, France, at 41.1B in revenue from one company, Sanofi.
+France, the fourth largest contributor, at 41.1B in revenue from one company, Sanofi.

 ---